-The World Food Programme is proud to work with around 1,000 non-governmental organizations (NGOs) around the globe, from small grassroots groups to large international aid agencies.
+The World Food Programme (WFP) is proud to work with around 1,000 non-governmental organizations (NGOs) around the globe, from small grassroots groups to large international humanitarian agencies.

-Without this collaboration, our efforts to bring much-needed assistance to almost 100 million people in 83 countries would be jeopardized.
-Without the vocal support of these organizations, our efforts to put Zero Hunger at the top of the international agenda would be far less successful.
+Without this collaboration, our efforts to bring much-needed assistance to 128.2 million people in over 120 countries would not be possible.
+Without the vocal support of these organizations, our efforts to put zero hunger at the top of the international agenda would be far less successful.

-NGOs are at our side in many programme settings, from food distribution in emergencies to longer-term initiatives such as schools meals and asset creation.
-In fact, three-quarters of our food and cash-based transfer operations are delivered together with NGOs.
-In partnership, we combine complementary strengths and expertise with the common goal of achieving Zero Hunger.
+NGOs are at our side in many programme settings, from food distributions in emergencies to longer-term initiatives such as school meals and asset creation.
+In fact, three-quarters of our food and cash-based transfers are delivered together with NGOs.
+In partnership, we combine complementary strengths and expertise with the common goal of achieving zero hunger.

-NGO partners enable us to deliver quickly and effectively and access areas we would be unable to reach alone.
-They are often in the unique position of having a long-term presence in, and a deep contextual understanding of, the communities we work with.
+NGO partners enable us to deliver quickly and effectively, and to access areas that we would be unable to reach alone.
+NGOs, in particular local organizations, are often in the unique position of having a long-term presence in, and a deep contextual understanding of, the communities we work with.
 Their daily contact with communities before, during and after emergencies provides us with an invaluable link to the people we serve.
 They allow us to carry out increasingly innovative and multi-dimensional programmes.

-In turn, with its vast field presence, the World Food Programme (WFP) allows NGOs to expand their own reach.
+In turn, with its vast field presence, WFP enables NGOs to expand their own reach.
 They can strengthen their technical knowledge and expertise by drawing on our decades-long experience in logistics, emergency preparedness, cash and voucher distribution, vulnerability mapping and nutrition programming.
 WFP can also provide the funding needed to scale up programmes, which NGOs may be unable to secure alone.

 Supporting local and national first responders

-The drive towards a more localized response to humanitarian needs is already reflected in WFP’s capacity strengthening activities with local and national NGOs: around 82% of WFP’s NGO partners are country-specific.
-Enhancing their capability ensures our interventions have a long-lasting impact, by empowering communities and countries to address their own food challenges.
+The drive towards a more localized response to humanitarian needs is already reflected in WFP’s capacity strengthening activities with local and national NGOs: around 86 percent of WFP’s NGO partners are country specific.
+Developing their capability ensures our interventions have a long-lasting impact, by empowering communities and countries to address their own food challenges.

-The NGO unit in the Partnerships, Advocacy and Coordination (PGC) division is based in WFP’s headquarters in Rome.
-It functions both as a focal point for NGO partners in their interactions with WFP and as a resource center for WFP regional bureaus and country offices seeking guidance and good practice on NGO partnerships.
+The NGO Partnerships Unit is based in WFP’s headquarters in Rome.
+It functions both as the focal point for NGO partners implementing WFP’s operations across the globe, and as a resource centre for WFP regional bureaux and country offices seeking guidance and good practice on NGO partnerships.

-In order to make it easier and more efficient to get in touch with us, please select your area of interest and we will provide you with assistance:
+In order to make it easier and more efficient to get in touch with us and seek support, select your area of interest: